Cherreads

 Professor McGonagall still hadn't returned, and the parents were exhausted from shopping.
 The bookstore was quiet, so Ethan casually browsed while they rested.

-Before long he had gathered an armful of extra titles: Standard Book of Spells (Grade 1) extras, Curses and Counter-Curses, Confronting the Faceless, A Beginner's Guide to Transfiguration (again), and many more.
+Before long, he had gathered an armful of extra titles: an extra Standard Book of Spells (Grade 1), Curses and Counter-Curses, Confronting the Faceless, A Beginner's Guide to Transfiguration (again), and many more.

 Seeing a big spender, the clerk happily offered free owl delivery for any purchases.